 Magnolia House Surgery allows you to access many of your practice services safely through a secure website.

 At present the following services are available online:

-To access patient online access please visit https://www.patientaccess.com/ or contact the surgery for further information.
+To access alternative patient online access please contact the surgery for further information on 01344637800.

-If you are new to our online services then you will need to provide one forms of ID along with the completed registration form.
+If you are new to our online services you may be asked to provide forms of ID along with the completed registration form.
 Please speak to our reception team for further information.

 Our nursing team is available every day to help with health checks, immunisations, dressings, travel advice, smoking cessation, blood tests, ear syringing, suture removal and many more aspects of health care and prevention.
 The Practice is an accredited Yellow Fever Centre.
 Specialist nurses are available to deal with chronic diseases such as Asthma, Diabetes and Coronary Heart Disease.

 NHS referrals for people aged 18 years and over are via Talking Therapies.
 You can be referred by your GP or you can refer yourself.
 They can be contacted by phone on 0300 365 2000 or online at www.talkingtherapies.berkshire.nhs.uk